hydrusnetwork/hydrus/docs/advanced.md

 ## tag display { id="tag_display" }

-If you do not like a particular tag or namespace, you can easily hide it with _tags->manage tag display and search_:
+If you do not like a particular tag or namespace, you can easily hide it with `tags->display/search`:

 _This image is out of date, sorry!_